Lemon Mascarpone Layer Cake

 TO MAKE THE CAKE LAYERS:

-3. Preheat oven to 350°F (176°C) and line three 8 inch cake pans with parchment paper and grease the sides.
+3. Prepare three 8 inch cake pans with parchment paper circles in the bottom and grease the sides.
+Preheat oven to 350°F (176°C).

-9. Divide the batter evenly between the three 8 inch pans and bake for 23-25 minutes, or until a toothpick inserted comes out with a few crumbs.
+9. Divide the batter evenly between the cakes pans and bake for 22-25 minutes, or until a toothpick comes out with a few crumbs.

 10. Remove the cakes from the oven and allow to cool for about 2-3 minutes, then remove to cooling racks to cool completely.